chora-io/docs/specs/governor/index.md

 # Overview

-The `governor` module enables a governance framework for governors and delegators.
+The `governor` module provides a framework for governors and delegators.

 ## Contents